dannyboy96s/gh/README.md

         # Can support Geo disater recovery (Primary & Secondary region) and route traffic accordingly
         # Can support multiple policies (ex: sql injection prevetion, rate limiting, etc...)

-# Reason for implementing a serveless approach
+# Reason for implementing a serverless approach
     # Cost effective
         # At least in Azure, its basically free
             # Functions are free up till 1 million executions